 But then I see her smile at a joke someone cracks, and I wonder if I’m just trying to force her to conform to my idea of what is right and acceptable.

 So what if she never talks in my class?
 Is that really a big deal?

 Seeing how the other students treat her has been heart-warming.

 There were moments, especially in the beginning, when students were drawing a lot of attention to the fact that she wasn’t speaking, and I had to walk the delicate balance of rebuking them without making a bigger deal of the situation.

 I used to be quite shy.
 I know drawing more attention is the last thing needed.

 But mostly, the students have showed her a lot of genuine love and affection.
 The loudest boy in the class declared that he really wanted to hear her talk, because he was curious to hear her voice.
-But he didn’t say it in a mean way––he seemed genuine.
+But he didn’t say it in a mean way––he seemed genuinely curious.
 Another girl told me one day that she was sad, and when I asked why, she said she was said that this girl wasn’t talking.
 I said, “Aw, me too!”

-I’ve been touched by the way the kids include her in activities, despite the fact that she won’t be shouting out answers during games and is there a bit of a handicap to have on one’s team.
+I’ve been touched by the way the kids include her in activities, despite the fact that she won’t be shouting out answers during games and is therefore a bit of a handicap to have on one’s team.
 Several of them are very intentional in attempting to gently draw her out, and I love watching that.